- » Focus and Scope

 Peer Review Process

-The practice of peer review is to ensure that high quality scientific material is published, therefore the peer review is one of the most objective processes of the Journal.
-Our referees play a vital role in maintaining the high standards of journal.
+The practice of peer review is to ensure that high quality scientific material is published, therefore the peer review is one of the most objective processes of the International Journal of Artificial Intelligence (IJAI).
+Our referees play a vital role in maintaining the high standards of IJAI.

 Publication Ethics and Malpractice Statement:

 All journals of CESER PUBLICATIONS support and adopted “Publication ethics and malpractice” which are based on COPE’s Best Practice (http://publicationethics.org/) and Elsevier PERK (http://www.elsevier.com/editors/perk).

 The publication of an article in a peer-reviewed journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 Any complaints regarding any material published in the journal should be directly sent to the Editor-in-Chief.